 - a series of virtual focus groups for urban library workers to discuss workplace issues around trauma

-- the culmination of the project will be a National Forum of urban library workers, where we will convene to go through the research and work together to create a framework for moving forward.
+- the culmination of the project was a National Forum of urban library workers, where we convened to go through the research and worked together to create a framework for moving forward.

 Research fellows and staff engaged in a literature review looking at issues of trauma in urban public library settings from a wide variety of view points.
 In addition to looking at library science literature, researchers reviewed resources on primary and secondary trauma from adjacent professions like social work to look for best practices or studies that could be modified for use in urban public libraries.

-Annotated Bibliography – This is our full annotated bibliography, please note that we have provided content warnings where we thought they were appropriate.
+Annotated Bibliography – This is our full annotated bibliography as an Airtable base, please note that we have provided content warnings where we thought they were appropriate.
 If you would prefer not to engage with that content please use the filter at the top of the spreadsheet to hide those records.

 Written Literature Review